-- 30. The three priorities have been a high priority when analysing public consultation data; by way of the Residents Survey and Community Safety awareness raising events. - 31.
-Council Members were consulted on the priorities during September 2012.
-The emerging priorities were taken to the Overview and Scrutiny Committee on 18 October 2012 where the Committee agreed to endorse the plan and priorities.
+- 31. The three emerging priorities identified for Central Bedfordshire for 2014-2015 are: - 1.
+Reduce the number of victims of ASB and supporting those who are most vulnerable. - 2.
+Reduce the number of victims of Domestic Abuse and supporting those who are most vulnerable. - 3.
+Reduce domestic burglary. - 32.
+The three priorities have been a high priority when analysing public consultation data; by way of the Residents Survey and Community Safety awareness raising events. - 33.
+Council Members were consulted on the priorities during December 2013.
+The emerging priorities were taken to the Sustainable Communities Overview and Scrutiny Committee on 23 January 2013 where the Committee agreed to endorse the plan and priorities.